compas-Workshops/WS_IASS2019/README.md

 We will use the command line to install the COMPAS Python packages (and their dependencies) required for the workshop.

-First, navigate to the root folder of the workshop repository (the folder containing the file `environment.yml`).
+First, navigate to the root folder of the workshop repository (the folder containing the file `windows.yml` or `mac.yml`).
 For example, if you used the download path from above, do

 *On Windows*